21st-centuryman/21st-centuryman/README.md

 - 💤 I’m currently procrastinating on these projects.
     - Portfolio: Rewriting in Leptos/WASM and implementing a blog.
     - Livermore: Process and analyze data from Yahoo finance API
-    - openscad-preview: A noevim plugin that will render the openscad code in a browser using web assembly.
+    - openscad-preview: A neovim plugin that will render the openscad code in a browser using web assembly.
 I don't like the openscad app renderer.
 I need to get a 3d printer first lol.
 - 👨‍💻 I livestream my learning on my twitch from time to time

 ## ⇁  Interests